cvdlab-projects/weblar/README.md

 * Fabio Cumbo
 * Fabrizio Rebecca
 * Luca Menichetti
+* Oscar Eijsermans

 ## License

 (The MIT License)

-Copyright (c) 2013 Andrea Somma, Elisa Lamberti, Fabio Cumbo, Fabrizio Rebecca, Luca Menichetti
+Copyright (c) 2013 Andrea Somma, Elisa Lamberti, Fabio Cumbo, Fabrizio Rebecca, Luca Menichetti, Oscar Eijsermans

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the